PIMCO Dynamic Income Fund (NYSE:PDI) Short Interest Update

-PIMCO Dynamic Income Fund (NYSE:PDI) saw a significant drop in short interest in December.
-As of December 15th, there was short interest totalling 1,360,000 shares, a drop of 20.5% from the November 30th total of 1,710,000 shares.
-Based on an average trading volume of 487,900 shares, the short-interest ratio is presently 2.8 days.
+PIMCO Dynamic Income Fund (NYSE:PDI) was the recipient of a significant drop in short interest in December.
+As of December 31st, there was short interest totalling 375,700 shares, a drop of 72.4% from the December 15th total of 1,360,000 shares.
+Based on an average daily volume of 664,900 shares, the days-to-cover ratio is presently 0.6 days.

-Several large investors have recently bought and sold shares of PDI.
-Envestnet Asset Management Inc. lifted its stake in shares of PIMCO Dynamic Income Fund by 25.8% during the second quarter.
-Envestnet Asset Management Inc. now owns 37,958 shares of the company’s stock worth $1,094,000 after buying an additional 7,782 shares during the period.
-HighTower Advisors LLC lifted its stake in shares of PIMCO Dynamic Income Fund by 0.7% during the second quarter.
-HighTower Advisors LLC now owns 56,196 shares of the company’s stock worth $1,618,000 after buying an additional 393 shares during the period.
-Rockefeller Capital Management L.P. lifted its stake in shares of PIMCO Dynamic Income Fund by 1,607.7% during the second quarter.
-Rockefeller Capital Management L.P. now owns 25,513 shares of the company’s stock worth $735,000 after buying an additional 24,019 shares during the period.
-Citigroup Inc. lifted its stake in shares of PIMCO Dynamic Income Fund by 25.2% during the second quarter.
-Citigroup Inc. now owns 24,625 shares of the company’s stock worth $709,000 after buying an additional 4,954 shares during the period.
-Finally, National Asset Management Inc. lifted its stake in shares of PIMCO Dynamic Income Fund by 18.3% during the second quarter.
-National Asset Management Inc. now owns 18,741 shares of the company’s stock worth $540,000 after buying an additional 2,904 shares during the period.

 PIMCO Dynamic Income Fund Company Profile